SiddDA9456/SiddDA9456/README.md

 # 💫 About Me:
-Iam Siddhartha Babu a Data Analyst
+Iam Siddhartha Babu a Data Analyst <br>
-Skilled in Power BI, Excel, SQL, Python, and ChatGPT.
+Skilled in Power BI, Excel, SQL, Python, and ChatGPT. <br>
 You can reach me via email at Siddhartha.babu509049@gmail.com

 <!---